poopyhed444/HostsMod/README.md

 I forked this with the intention of providing a script that will work on Linux and macOS.
-If you run Windows, go to the original repository at https://github.com/GardeningTool/HostsMod
+If you run Windows, go to the original repository at https://github.com/GardeningTool/HostsMod If you see behind commits, those are most likely new domains added to the original project.
+The newest version of my HostsMod pulls domains from that repo anyways, so it's unlikely to matter

  If you would like to update to the latest domains (which likely will be very rare), run the reversion script first, and then run the original HostsMod.sh script again.
 It's unlikely that you will have to download a new version of the script, as the current one will always pull domains off of github.